 The main task of technical committees is to prepare International Standards.
 Draft International Standards adopted by the technical committees are circulated to the member bodies for voting.
-Publication as an International Standard requires approval by at least 75 % of the member bodies casting a vote.
+Publication as an International Standard requires approva by at least 75 % of the member bodies casting a vote.

-Attention is drawn to the possibility that one of the elements of this document may be the subject of patent rights.
-ISO shall not be held responsible for identifying any or all such patent rights.
+Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.
+ISO shall not be held responsible for dentifying any or all such patent rights.

-ISO 80000-5 was prepared by Technical Committee ISO/TC 12, Quantities, units, symbols, conversion factors, in collaboration with IEC/TC 25, Quantities and units, and their letter symbols.
+International Standard ISO 80000-12 was prepared by Technical Committee ISO/TC 12, Quantities and units, in co-operation with IEC/TC 25, Quantities and units and their letter symbols.

-This first edition cancels and replaces the second edition of ISO 31-4:1992 and ISO 31-4:1992/Amd.1:1998.
-The major technical changes from the previous standards are the following:
+This first edition of ISO 80000-12 cancels and replaces ISO 31-13:1992.
+It also incorporates the Amendment ISO 31-13:1992/Amd.1:1998.
+The major technical changes from the previous standard are the following:

-- the presentation of numerical statements has been changed; - the normative references have been changed; - some quantities concerning moisture have been added at the end of the list of quantities.
+- the presentation of numerical statements has been chap - the normative references have been changed.

-ISO 80000 consists of the following parts, under the general title Qualities and units:
+ISO 80000 consists of the following parts, under the general title Quantities and units:

 - Part 1: General

-- Part 2: Mathematical signs and symbols to be used in the natural sciences and technology
+- DE DE LETTO - Part 2: Mathematical signs and symbols to be used in the natural so enses and technology

 - Part 3: Space and time

 - Part 4: Mechanics

 - Part 5: Thermodynamics

 - Part 7: Light

 - Part 8: Acoustics

 - Part 9: Physical chemistry and molecular physics

 - Part 10: Atomic and nuclear physics

 - Part 11: Characteristic numbers

 - Part 12: Solid state physics